Skip to content

 Two kids releasing a monarch butterfly in front of butterfly garden with milkweed, cone flowers, zinnias and fennel.

-Also don’t underestimate the power of container gardening.
-Many host plant thrive in a container, they may just be an annual plant instead of a perennial plant.
-It’s a great solution if you don’t have to space to build out a large garden.
+Many host plants thrive in a container, where they may be annuals instead of perennials.
+This is a great solution if you don’t have the space to build a large garden.

 Don’t use pesticides or insecticides on your butterfly garden